gateio/gateapi-php/docs/Api/SubAccountApi.md

 > \GateApi\Model\SubAccountKey getSubAccountKey($user_id, $key)

-Get the API Key of the sub-account
+Get the API Key of the sub-account.

 ### Example